mrevsine/vid2depth_modifications/README.md

 a) Use the included model pre-trained on KITTI and Cityscapes data.
 This option requires no further action.

-b) Train your own model
+b) Train your own model:
     This is more work.

 USAGE: